JahidJK/Alzheimer-s_-Disease_Detection-_MRI_Image/README.md

+                                                                    Project Name: Alzheimer's Disease Detection in MRI Image by Deep Learning: A Transfer Learning Approach

 Data Acquisition: The MRI images Dataset was utilized in this investigation.
 The Kaggle website was the source of the publicly available dataset.
 Mild demented, moderate demented, non-demented, and very mild demented pictures are included in this collection.
 The database was ideal for DL since it contained excellent quality, cleansed data.
 We extracted 6400 photos from the dataset.

 ![image](https://github.com/user-attachments/assets/e99643a6-0102-4147-8d25-853dad5fb09d)